zmkfirmware/zmk/docs/docs/development/hardware-integration/physical-layouts.md

 This is noticably simpler to write, and can be a useful way of saving flash space for memory-constrained devices.
 The above is a "lossy" mapping, though.
 While "lossless" non-`complete` mappings are possible, they can be counter-intuitive enough that it may be easier to write the full position map instead.

-For completion, the equivalent "lossless" non-`complete` position map is shown below:
+For completeness, the equivalent "lossless" non-`complete` position map is shown below:

 ```dts
 / {